Pediatric Dental Care: Starting Your Child Off on the Right Tooth

 Knowing what to expect when you go in for a dental checkup can help ease the anxiety of going into the dentist.
 Usually, you should get a dental checkup every six months to ensure the health of your teeth and gums.

 Not only are checkups great for your overall health, but they also give your dentist the opportunity to share tips on caring for your teeth and detect oral health problems early.
-Here is what you can expect from a typical dental checkup.
+Here is what you can expect from a typical dental checkup in La Vista.

 Most teeth cleanings are performed by a dental hygiene professional.
 Before beginning the cleaning, the hygienist will start with an exam of your entire mouth.
 By using a small mirror tool, the hygienist will check around your teeth and gums for any sign of gingivitis (inflamed gums) or other potential concerns.